Yesterday, we offered the perspective of insurance brokerage industry resiliency. Today is a look at “What’s the Downside?”

 While this is a win for the insured, a delay in premium payments means a delay in commissions (i.e. income) to the brokerage.
 Yesterday, we highlighted why insurance distribution was a great industry.
 Among the reasons are predictable and steady cash flows with low need for capital expenditures.
 As a result, many firms are left flat-footed in a situation where their revenue stream may take a significant hit for a number of months.
 Most have operated their businesses with minimal cash on their balance sheets and are ill prepared to fund operations for longer than a few weeks if revenues shrink, or worse dry up, due to insurers providing extended payment terms to insureds.

 Often, insurance brokerage firms are run as “lifestyle businesses” or personal piggy banks for owners who have grown accustomed to the reliable income stream.
+Many without a strong organic growth strategy for their firm able to pivot in times such as these.
 Some firms with lines of credit that were established for emergency or opportunistic reasons are making the decision to draw on those lines to preserve additional cash to ride out the short-term cash flow pinch.
 Others are making decisions to cut back wherever possible (e.g. benefits, non-essential expenses, etc.) to manage the short term.
 However, there will be cancellation of coverage for nonpayment at some point.
 If that happens, exposure bases for all firms will likely take a significant hit, generalists included.

 Not only do insurers have nonpayment issues that will impact their own cash flows to worry about, but several states have proposed legislation that will retroactively provide coverage for business interruption claims related to COVID-19 that would not have been covered under the insured’s policy as written.
 Ethical considerations aside, this would have huge implications for insurers and would almost certainly bankrupt some.
 Although these bills and proposals are backed by “funds” that will reimburse insurers in some way, those pools will be established through income assessments on the insurers themselves.